 “This is the word of the Lord to Zerubbabel saying, ‘Not by might nor by power, but by My Spirit,’ says the Lord of hosts.”

 Likened to Israel’s basic problem of spiritual apathy is America’s.
 In resettling their homeland Israel wanted to rebuild the temple, but most everyone was more interested in building their own homes and pursuing their selfish interests than they were taking care of and reconstructing the nation!
-(Keep in mind today the parallel of how self-centered Evangelicals have been apathetic to reconstruct our nation: 60 million of them have failed to even vote in the last two presidential elections.)
+(Keep in mind today the parallel of how self-centered Evangelicals have been apathetic to reconstruct our nation: 60 million of them have failed to even vote in the 2012 and 2016 presidential elections.)
 Finally, after sixteen years of apathy in Israel, the symbolic work of rebuilding the Temple was begun and completed in another four.
 It was Zerubbabel who led the reformation: he was the civic leader of Jerusalem who first addressed the spiritual problem of self-centeredness, aka pride, and consequentially led the successful rebuilding campaign.
 States one sage commentator relative to best understanding the meaning of Zechariah 4:6:

 Might and power are quite interesting.
 ‘Might’ is a general [Hebrew] word for human resources such as physical strength, human ability or efficiency or wealth.
 ‘Power’ also denotes mere human strength—physical, material and includes mental strength.
 Therefore, let me give you my translation of this verse: ‘It is not by brawn nor by brain, but by my spirit, saith the Lord of hosts.’… The message is simply this: It will not be by your cleverness, your ability, or your physical strength that the temple will be rebuilt, but by the spirit of God.3